A guide to understanding the different parts of an inference all

-A cold start occurs when there are no instances running for a particular model.
-What this means is that instance needs to be started and the model weights need to be loaded into the GPU memory.
+A cold start occurs when there are no instances running for a particular project.
+What this means is that an instance needs to be started and the model weights need to be loaded into the GPU memory.
 The time this requires is call the cold start time.

 After the result from your inference task has returned.
-Your model has what's called an idle timeout.
-Essentially, after completing a task, your model waits for for an X amount of seconds for a new task to arrive.
+Your project has what's called an idle timeout.
+Essentially, after completing a task, your project waits for an X amount of seconds for a new task to arrive.
 If a new task arrives within this time, you'll have a call with a warm start.
 If not, the instances is shut down.

-A warm start occurs when there is a running instance and the model is loaded into GPU memory.
+A warm start occurs when there is a running instance and the project is loaded into GPU memory.
 This happens in two cases:

 The main difference is that you save time by not having to start an instance and load the model into memory.
 But note that running an instance warm increases your billable GPU time.